KBonev1993/KBonev1993/README.md

 ## 🧠 About Me

-- 💼 Currently working as **SW/APP/Cloud Tech Support Analyst** at Accenture
+- 💼 Currently working as **SW/APP/Cloud Operations Analyst** at Accenture
 - 🔭 Passionate about **Web3**, **Penetration Testing**, **Web App Security**, and **Cloud Infrastructure**
 - 📚 Constant learner in offensive security and DevSecOps
 - 🎯 Focused on building secure, scalable, and efficient systems